 The price of diesel and petrol can fluctuate depending on a number of varying factors:

-We’ve all noticed the fluctuation of petrol prices in recent years, what has also been noticable is the fairly steady increase in the price of fuel.
-In the space of only 5 years the average cost of unleaded petrol between January 2007 and January 2012 increased by 45.3 pence, that’s an increase of 50%.
+We’ve all noticed the fluctuation of petrol prices in recent years, what has also been noticeable is the fairly steady increase in the price of fuel.
+In the space of only 5 years, the average cost of unleaded petrol between January 2007 and January 2012 increased by 45.3 pence, that’s an increase of 50%.
 In recent years we have seen the price of petrol grow to 140 pence per litre, but now this has seen a dramatic fall back to late 2007 prices, with unleaded petrol prices at 99.9 pence a litre at some petrol stations in February 2015.

 So how are petrol prices made up, who gets what, how much do the government, oil giants and retailer receive per litre.
 The following diagrams show the breakdown of a typical litre of petrol and diesel.

 The fuel duty in Britain is currently the second-highest fuel duty in Europe, with 58 pence of every litre going to the treasury.
 This, plus the VAT being charged on every litre of fuel purchased means that currently (as correct February 2015) over 60% of the price of fuel we pay at the forecourt goes to the government.
 This generates over £40 billion in revenue, with only a fraction of that going back into the road network.

 The cost of the actual fuel product is the second largest part of the price you pay at the forecourt.
 This goes to the companies who supply and refine the crude oil into petrol and diesel at our pumps.
 With the cost of refining the crude oil into diesel being higher than petrol, this is reflected in the marginally higher price you pay at the pumps for diesel per litre over petrol.